IS IT SAFE TO TRAVEL TO CHINA IN 2024?

 Local Laws and Regulations

-The results of these disputes can be financial penalties, imprisonment, expulsion, or coercion to make a favorable deal.
+- Result of disputes can be financial penalties, imprisonment, expulsion, or coercion to make a favorable deal.

-Lastly, expect that your internet activity will be monitored and your access blocked, mainly to sites critical of the Chinese government.
+- Expect that internet activity will be monitored, and access blocked, mainly to sites critical of the Chinese government.
+Consider a VPN.

 Fortunately, avoiding these sorts of entanglements is easy.
-Don’t get involved in demonstrations, don’t drink too much or use illegal drugs, stick with your guide or tour group, stay off of social media, and you’ll be just fine.
+Don’t get involved in demonstrations, don’t drink too much or use illegal drugs, stick with you guide or tour group, stay off social media, and you’ll be just fine.

 Transportation Safety